Eurostar, Thalys TGV and ICE trains make rail travel from London in England to Cologne (Köln) and Aachen in Germany time competitive with flying.

 Note special conditions when booking bargain fares – savings fares and discount offers usually come with inflexible change policies.
 Return fares are usually cheaper than buying two one-way tickets.

 The most obvious alternative to traveling from London to Cologne by train is flying.
-Cheap flights to Cologne-Bonn Airport depart from London-Heathrow (LHR) and London-Stansted (STN) on Germanwings or from London-Gatwick (LGW) on Easyjet.
-Germanwings also has flights to Cologne from Manchester and Edinburgh (frequency depending on the season).
+Cheap flights to Cologne-Bonn Airport depart from London-Heathrow (LHR) on Eurowings, from London-Stansted (STN) on Eurowings and Ryanair and from London-Southend (SEN) on Flybe.

 Buses offer a further alternative.
-Although coaches are less comfortable and take longer, Megabus often has very good deals available with full-fare tickets for immediate travel often far cheaper than trains of flights.
-However, traveling time by bus between London and Cologne is around 12 hours.
+Although coaches are less comfortable and take longer, Flixbus often has very good deals available with full-fare tickets for immediate travel often far cheaper than trains of flights.
+However, traveling time by bus between London and Cologne is around 12 hours – avoid buses requiring long stopover at night in Brussels or arriving at Cologne Airport at 3 am..

 Treyn offers a wide range of package holidays from the UK to Germany for travelers preferring trains to planes and buses.
 The romantic Rhine Valley is a popular destination for sightseeing, riverboat cruising, and walking vacations.